ericoporto/ags-manual-wiki/Settingupthegame.md

 -   **stop**<br>
     Stops the conversation and returns the player to the game.

+**Substituting dialog speech with custom functions**

+By default all of the character dialog lines are executed using the standard function Character.Say.
+Since AGS 3.5.0 it is possible to define a custom script function as a substitute instead.
+This is done using "Custom Say function in dialog scripts" option in the General Settings.
+Similarily, narration (which is by default done using Display script function) may be substituted with a custom one using "Custom Narrate function in dialog scripts".

 **Using scripting commands in dialogs**

 Often the provided dialog scripting commands won't be enough for what